digipost/signering-docs/source/avsenderportalen.rst

 - Document processor: As a document processor, you have limited access.
 You can only create and view your own signature requests.

 You can also choose whether the user is to have access for an unlimited time, or set a time limit for when the user is to no longer have access to the account.
+We recommend setting a time limit for security reasons.

 Overview in sender portal